StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 |:-------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|
 |![][project-status-img] | [![][docs-stable-img]][docs-stable-url] [![][docs-dev-img]][docs-dev-url] | [![][travis-img]][travis-url] |

 ## Introduction

 This package contains Julia versions of selected code snippets and mcmc models contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

+This package is part of the broader [StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) Github organization.

 In the book and associated R package `rethinking`, statistical models are defined as illustrated below: